 How long does probate take to be granted?

 Once you submit the documents showing the total value of the estate to the HMRC, they will confirm the amount of inheritance tax that is due(if any).
-It is always advisable to deal with the taxes before applying for any grant of representation.
+It is advisable to deal with the taxes before applying for any grant of representation.

 A grant of representation is a legal document that proves your legal right to sort out the estate of the deceased.
-With the document, you will be able to access the deceased’s bank accounts, sort out any outstanding debts, settle any inheritance tax and make sure the estate is given to the right people.
+With the document, you will be able to access the deceased person’s bank accounts, sort out any outstanding debts, settle any inheritance tax and make sure the estate is given to the right people.

 The two types of grants are: